 - Google authenticates your credentials or asks you to login if you are not already signed in, and asks for your authorization (lists all the permissions that Auth0 wants, for example read your email address, and asks you if you are ok with that).

-- Once you authenticate and authorize the sign in, Google sends an ID Token, and usually an Access Token, back to Auth0.
+- Once you authenticate and authorize the sign in, Google sends an Access Token, and (if requested) an ID Token, back to Auth0.

 - Auth0 can retrieve user information from the ID Token or use the Access Token to invoke a Google API.

 Access Tokens are credentials that can be used by a client to access an API.
 Access Tokens can be an opaque string, JWT, or non-JWT token.
 Its purpose is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the scopes that have been granted).

 The ID Token is a JSON Web Token (JWT) that contains identity data.
 It is consumed by the client and used to get user information like the user's name, email, and so forth, typically used for UI display.
 ID Tokens conforms to an industry standard (IETF RFC 7519) and contain three parts: a header, a body and a signature.